-I've had static (dumb) turbos for about 30 yrs now.
+I also think I will get good use that way!
+Especially with all the apps out now like zwift and all that they record your power and cadence which I don’t have while on the road!I've had static (dumb) turbos for about 30 yrs now.
 Never used very much, but have found them useful when bad weather stops me going outside.
 Also helpful when recovering from broken bones.

 However, since no longer commuting and having broken the odd bone or two in the last 10 years, I've found that my 10 times have gradually been getting slower.
 So this last week I've done a few sessions to try and boost the remaining 10's and I plan to be a bit more structurd thru the winter in the hope on reaching my 70th year, it will be a good one.